 What to look for when buying a used car - Used Car Buying Checklist

-- Can the seller show you the V5C registration document?
-You won't be able to tax the car without it.
+- Can the seller show you the V5C Registration Document?

 - Is the seller the registered keeper shown on the V5C?
 If not, why are they selling it for someone else?

 - Does the registration document have a watermark?

 - Any spelling mistakes on the registration document?

 - Do the VIN (vehicle identification number), engine number and colour match the V5C?

 - Does the number plate match the V5C?